 Survey Managers and Data Analysts: Building Relationships and Helping Participants

-Our dedicated team of survey managers conducts regular data audits, then provides those audit results to you to better confirm data-point accuracy.
-Once the audit findings have been provided for validation or corrections, the updated data comes back to our survey managers, who then thoroughly re-analyze the updated responses.
-If the numbers still seem off, then one of our survey managers or data analysts contacts participants directly to assist them in fixing any data errors before proceeding further.
+Our dedicated team of survey managers update and keep current the architecture of the survey.
+They connect the needs of the clients to the proper surveys and provide additional insights to the participants that complement the survey.
+During the collection of data timeline, data analysts conduct regular data audits, then provide those audit results to you to better confirm data-point accuracy.
+Once the audit findings have been provided for validation or corrections, the updated data comes back to our data analysts, who then thoroughly re-analyze the updated responses.
+If the numbers still seem off, then one of our data analysts contacts participants directly to assist them in fixing any data errors before proceeding further.

 Optimizing the Survey Process for the Future